-Residents under age 16 are exempt from buying the Furbearer License, Predator/Varmint License and Federal Waterfowl Stamp.
+However, residents under age 18 are exempt from buying the Furbearer License, Predator/Varmint License and Federal Waterfowl Stamp.
 However, they must buy the Youth Small Game License for small game, migratory birds and waterfowl and the State Migratory Bird Certification if hunting migratory birds and waterfowl.
-The Youth Small Game License is valid through the end of the license year even if the youth turns 16.
-However, upon turning 16 the youth must purchase the Federal Waterfowl Stamp if hunting migratory birds and waterfowl.
+The Youth Small Game License is valid through the end of the license year even if the youth turns 18.